Jinkyu Jung, Ph.D.

 RESEARCH SUMMARY

-Dr. Jung is developing novel preclinical models and therapeutic strategies that can be immediately applied for clinical trials in the brain cancer field.
-His research interests focus on developing newer anti-cancer drug targets and precision medicine models using computational analyses and patient-derived samples.
+Dr. Jung is developing novel preclinical models and therapeutic strategies that can be immediately applied to clinical trials at the Neuro-Oncology Branch (NOB).
+His research focuses on developing new anti-cancer drug targets and precision medicine models for patients with brain tumors, using computational analyses and patient-derived samples.

 Areas of Expertise